Notice of Pre-AIA or AIA Status

 The semiconductor package wherein the under-fill layer fills a gap between the bottom surface of the molding layer and the upper surface of the substrate (paragraph 0040, figure 4, where element 145 is the under-fill layer and fills the gap between the molding layer [elements 155 and 180] and the stop of the substrate [element 125]).

 Claim(s) 24 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Su et al (US 20120061853 A1) in view of Chen et al (US 11694975 B2).
+103 as being unpatentable over Su et al (US 20120061853 A1), Hwang et al (US 20200335480) and in further view of Chen et al (US 11694975 B2).

-Regarding claim 24, Su et al teaches the semiconductor package of claim 1, wherein the molding layer includes: a first part between the first semiconductor chip and the second semiconductor chip (figure 4, element 155 and 180 is situated between the first and second semiconductor chips [elements 110 and 115 respectively]).
+Regarding claim 24, Su et al as modified teaches the semiconductor package of claim 1, wherein the molding layer includes: a first part between the first semiconductor chip and the second semiconductor chip (figure 4, element 155 and 180 is situated between the first and second semiconductor chips [elements 110 and 115 respectively]).

-Su et al does not specifically disclose
+Su et al as modifieddoes not specifically disclose

 a second part on an upper surface at an edge region of the substrate, wherein, when viewed in plan, the edge region of the substrate is between the second sidewall of the first semiconductor chip and a sidewall of the substrate, and wherein a top surface of the second part of the molding layer is at a level lower than a level of a top surface of the first part of the molding layer.